Raechil na Garnussil na Gallam

 Stoning is an ugly way to die.
 Very ugly.

 I am in my own way skilled at casting stones.
-I hope it is the One True God Harnakos who has shown me charity and wisdom but to date I have never by design or mistake hit a wrongdoer.
+I hope it is the One True God Harnakos who has shown me charity and wisdom but to date I have never by design or mistake hit anyone.
 This is done carefully.
 For if I am too wayward I might be punished myself for not doing my duty.

 This is just a small thing, though.